Request Access to Climatiqs data tool kit.

 • Firstly, they can be too generic, ignoring differences between products, services, suppliers, industries, countries, and geographies.

-• Secondly, spend is a bad proxy: When your vendor offers you a discount, your emissions decrease, while, in reality, nothing has changed.
+• Secondly, spend is a bad proxy: When your vendor offers you a discount, your emissions decrease, though in reality nothing has changed.

-However, spend-based factors are better than their reputation, as long as they are applied with the necessary calibrations, which we will explain in detail below.
-In this case, they provide companies with an easy starting point to assess their emissions, particularly Scope 3, which otherwise can be a laborious task to assess.
+However, spend-based factors are better than their reputation suggests—as long as they are used with caution due to their limitations, which we will explain in detail below.
+If users keep in mind their limitations and the potential for errors, they provide companies with an easy starting point to assess their emissions—particularly Scope 3, which otherwise can be a laborious task.

 The power of spend-based factors